Skip to main content

 Abstract

-Workers care deeply about job security and pay stability.
-Given potentially differing risk attitudes between men and women, we examine whether gender differences exist in employee exposure to idiosyncratic firm shocks.
-Using a comprehensive employer-employee matched dataset, we find significant gender disparities in how firm shocks affect workers: women's wages are 25% more elastic and their dismissal rates are 34% more sensitive to firm performance shocks than those of their male colleagues.
-These gender differences are larger for employees with children, in small firms, and in firms without female executives.
-Our results uncover a gender gap in firm insurance.
+Yes.
+Labor income risk is the main source of financial risk for most individuals.
+Given potentially differing risk attitudes between men and women, we examine whether gender differences exist in labor income exposure to idiosyncratic firm shocks.
+Using a comprehensive employer-employee matched dataset, we find significant gender disparities: women’s wages are 25% more elastic and their dismissal rates are 34% more sensitive to firm performance shocks than those of their male colleagues--a gender gap in firm insurance.
+We show both theoretically and empirically that gender differences in job flexibility can help explain these findings.

 Related Working Papers